arm-university/Rapid-Embedded-Education-Kit/Materials/Module_6/README.md

     CriticalSectionLock lock;
     // CRITICAL SECTION
 }
-//When lock goes out of scope, disable() is called
+// When lock goes out of scope, disable() is called automatically
+// (so you don't forget!)
 ```

 | Task 4.4 | continued |